 Adults migrate to shallower waters in the summer to feed, and in the fall they migrate farther offshore to spawn and live for the winter.
 Adults form large schools, some reaching 100 feet wide, 260 feet deep, and 4,000 feet long.

-Pacific ocean perch grow slowly and live a long time – scientists estimate the maximum age in Alaskan waters to be 98 years.
+Pacific ocean perch grow slowly and live a long time – scientists estimate their maximum age to be 98 years.
 They are not able to reproduce until they are relatively old, around age 10.
 Females are fairly fertile and can have between 10,000 and 300,000 eggs, depending on their size.
 Pacific ocean perch mate in the fall – males deposit sperm in the females, females retain the sperm, and the eggs are fertilized about 2 months later.
 The eggs develop inside females and receive some nourishment from the mother.
 They hatch internally, and females release the larvae in the spring.
-Pacific ocean perch can grow to about 20 inches and 4.4 pounds.
+Pacific ocean perch can grow to about 20 inches in length and about 4 pounds.

 Pacific ocean perch are carnivorous.
 Larvae eat small zooplankton (tiny floating organisms).
 Juveniles and adults feed on copepods and euphausiids (krill).
 Adults also eat small fishes.
 Pacific ocean perch often move off-bottom during the day to feed, apparently following the daily migrations of krill.
 Seabirds, other rockfish, salmon, lingcod, and other large, bottom-dwelling fish feed on juveniles.
 Sablefish, Pacific halibut, and sperm whales feed on adults.